vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 The US dollar is widely used abroad as a cash currency.
 Cash is only about 2 percent of global currency in use, but changing money systems will have an impact on its use.
 According to the Fed more than two-thirds of $100 bills circulate outside the US.
-This is a rela- tively recent phenomenon, rising from about 45 percent in 1990 to over 70 percent in 2011.<sup>15</sup> The Fed reports 11.5 billion $100 bills are in circulation (2016), with a value of $1.15 trillion.<sup>16</sup> So roughly 70 percent of that $1.15 trillion is $805 billion in $100 in circulation around the world.
+This is a relatively recent phenomenon, rising from about 45 percent in 1990 to over
+70 percent in 2011.<sup>15</sup> The Fed reports 11.5 billion $100 bills are in circulation (2016), with a value of $1.15 trillion.<sup>16</sup> So roughly 70 percent of
+that $1.15 trillion is $805 billion in $100 in circulation around the world.
 The Fed took the seigniorage when these bills were first introduced.
 The